SmartTokenLabs/ST404/README.md

 #### ERC20 Transfer:
 - **Action**: Alice executes `transfer(bob, 100000000)` to send 1 unit (assuming 8 decimals) to Bob.
 - **Outcomes**:
-  1. An ERC20 event records the token transfer from Alice to Bob.
-  2. ERC721 compatibility events for burning Alice's token and minting a new one for Bob occur without altering storage, leaving `_owned` and `_ownedData` mappings unchanged.
+  1. ERC721 compatibility events for burning Alice's token and minting a new one for Bob occur without altering storage, leaving `_owned` and `_ownedData` mappings unchanged.
-  3. Now Bob has one token, whose id is Bob's address followed by ...0001.
+  2. Now Bob has one token, whose id is Bob's address followed by ...0001.
 This is again deduced and not stored.

 #### ERC721 Transfer:
 - **Action**: Alice uses `transferFrom(alice, bob, 0x8964896489648964896489648964896489648964....0001)` for direct token transfer.
 - **Outcomes**:
-  1. An ERC20 event logs the unit transfer from Alice to Bob.
-  2. An ERC721 event signifies the specific token's transfer, affecting both `_owned` and `_ownedData` mappings
+  1. An ERC721 event signifies the specific token's transfer, affecting both `_owned` and `_ownedData` mappings
-  3. Alice now has one less malleable token, while Bob has one more solidified tokens.
+  2. Alice now has one less malleable token, while Bob has one more solidified tokens.

 This structuring aims to provide a clearer understanding for developers on how ST404 balances between token malleability and efficiency, highlighting the system's nuanced operations.
+Note in all case we don't produce ERC20 transfer events, even if it happened, in order to stay compatible with opensea.

 #### Force transfer ERC721 with ERC20 interface:

 - **Action**: Alice executes `transfer(bob, 0x8964896489648964896489648964896489648964....0001)` to send 1 unit (assuming 8 decimals) to Bob.
 - **Outcomes**:
   1. The call reverts, as ERC721 has no transfer function and the user intends to transfer a ERC721 token.

+### Accumlication doesn't lead to newly minted toknes being stored.

+In ERC404, when the user accumliated a whole unit of token, a token is minted for him by altering the storage `_owned` and `_ownedData`.
+However, in this contract, the mint event happens but the storage is not altered.
+Instead, the contract knows a new token would be minted and can deduce its existence.
+Similarly, if a user spends half of a unit of a token by ERC20 transfer, the token is not burned, unless there are not enough mellable tokens and the solidified ones has to be transferred, in this case it is `unsolidified` first, before it is transfrred out. this effectiely burns the token.

 ## Getting Started